learning-zone/java-basics/README.md

 Exception is an error event that can happen during the execution of a program and disrupts its normal flow.

-**Types of Java Exceptions**
+**Types of Java Exceptions:**

-**1. Checked Exception**: The classes which directly inherit `Throwable class` except RuntimeException and Error are known as checked exceptions e.g. IOException, SQLException etc. Checked exceptions are checked at compile-time.
+**1. Checked Exception**:

+The classes which directly inherit `Throwable class` except RuntimeException and Error are known as checked exceptions e.g. IOException, SQLException etc. Checked exceptions are checked at compile-time.

-**2. Unchecked Exception**: The classes which inherit `RuntimeException` are known as unchecked exceptions e.g. ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc. Unchecked exceptions are not checked at compile-time, but they are checked at runtime.
+**2. Unchecked Exception**:

+The classes which inherit `RuntimeException` are known as unchecked exceptions e.g. ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc. Unchecked exceptions are not checked at compile-time, but they are checked at runtime.

+**3. Error**:

-**3. Error**: Error is irrecoverable e.g. OutOfMemoryError, VirtualMachineError, AssertionError etc.
+Error is irrecoverable e.g. OutOfMemoryError, VirtualMachineError, AssertionError etc.

 **Hierarchy of Java Exception classes:**